 One Toke Over The Line lyrics © Universal Music Publishing Group

 “Not lately.
-We don’t git out much.”
+We don’t git out much neither.”

 “Folks are assholes, right?”

-“Ain’t they all,” Tom answered.
+“Ain’t they all,” Tom answers.

 “What’s y’alls names?”

-“I’s Tom,” He responded without thinking.
+“I’s Tom,” He responds without thinking.

 “I’m goin’ by Huck.”